cloudmesh-community/hid-sp18-709/PXE-report/scripts/image_capture_instructions.md

 # Instructions for Capturing the image

-For academic purposes, I have used the latest light image provided from rasppberrypi.org: 2017-11-29-raspbian-stretch-lite.
+For this project we use the light image provided from rasppberrypi.org: 2017-11-29-raspbian-stretch-lite.

+:o: link is missing

+:o: does not contrast what cm-burn does which was a project done prior and mentioned for this could cm-burn not be used or extended if it does not have these features?

 This can be used as is or modified either with PiBakery or using the following manual instructions:

 This part I have not scripted, But here are the instructions I followed